15 Small Business Ideas for Teens That Actually Make Money

 • Help complete tech-related tasks

-Startup cost: $0
+Estimated Startup Cost: $0

-Earning potential: $15-$40 per session
+Earning Potential: $15-$40 per session

-Skills needed: Patience and basic tech knowledge
+Skills Needed: Patience and basic tech knowledge

 This is one of those services people really appreciate.
+Plus, you can do this business part-time while carrying your studies.

 15. Dropshipping or Print-on-Demand